 In contrast, it can also happen that you do not feel the effects of CBD oil.
 This can be the case, for example, if you don't leave the oil on for that long.

-It is assumed that you can extend the effect of CBD oil a bit with a higher dose, but you must not increase the dosage immeasurably.
+Although it can be assumed that you can extend the effect of CBD oil a bit with a higher dose, you must not increase the dosage immeasurably.
 Remember: You shouldn't exceed the maximum amount of 50 milligrams of CBD oil per day if possible.

 5: https: //www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm611046.htm